DUNE/larnd-sim/README.md

 pip install .
 ```

-which should take care of installing the required dependencies.
+which should take care of installing the required dependencies. `cupy` installation might take a long time.
+You can considerably speed up the process by pre-installing `cupy` precompiled binaries, available [here](https://docs.cupy.dev/en/stable/install.html#installing-cupy).
+The version will depend on the version of CUDA installed on your system.

 If you are a developer you might want to install it in _editable mode_, so you can make changes to the code without having to re-install the package every time:

 ```bash
 pip install -e .